nodejs/nodejs.dev/src/documentation/0009-node-environment-variables/index.md

 ### Using a `.env` File:

-we need to install [dotenv](https://www.npmjs.com/package/dotenv) module.
+We need to install [dotenv](https://www.npmjs.com/package/dotenv) module.

 Create the .env file in the root of your app and add your variables and values to it.